-- 117(3) - (1) Rules 4.1.2(8)(a) and (c), shall be applicable for new Non-designated Mining Operations on July 1, 1993, and existing Non-designated Mining Operations on January 1, 1996, to Deeds of Trust existing as of July 1, 1993 and subsequent updates of these same Deeds of Trust used as collateral for Financial Warranties; and to any Financial Warranty completed before July 1, 1993 if the value of any such Financial Warranty includes any mineral value or if mineral value is used to update any such Financial Warranty.
-The value of any Financial Warranty Updates shall mean only those changes that adjust the mineral or property value of an existing Deed of Trust, and does not include submissions of new properties. - (2) Failure to provide the documents required by Rule 4.9.1(2) shall indicate a reason to believe the Financial Warranty is not being maintained in good standing as required by Rule 4.1(7). - (3) A request for an increase in the bond by the Office shall require a reappraisal of any real property used as security for the bond.
+- (1) Rules 4.1.2(8)(a) and (c), shall be applicable for new Non-designated Mining Operations on July 1, 1993, and existing Non-designated Mining Operations on January 1, 1996, to Deeds of Trust existing as of July 1, 1993 and subsequent updates of these same Deeds of Trust used as collateral for Financial Warranties; and to any Financial Warranty completed before July 1, 1993 if the value of any such Financial Warranty includes any mineral value or if mineral value is used to update any such Financial Warranty.
+The value of any Financial Warranty described in this Rule shall include mineral value for the life of the Warranty.
+Updates shall mean only those changes that adjust the mineral or property value of an existing Deed of Trust, and does not include submissions of new properties. - (2) Failure to provide the documents required by Rule 4.9.1(2) shall indicate a reason to believe the Financial Warranty is not being maintained in good standing as required by Rule 4.1(7). - (3) A request for an increase in the bond by the Office shall require a reappraisal of any real property used as security for the bond.
 Such reappraisal shall be timely, provided by the Operator and shall be completed by an independent appraiser, acceptable to the Office.